 We regularly review a number of metrics, including the following key operating and financial metrics, to evaluate our business, measure our performance, identify trends in our business, prepare financial projections and make strategic decisions.
 We believe these non-GAAP and operational measures are useful in evaluating our performance, in addition to our financial results prepared in accordance with GAAP.
-See "-Non-GAAP Financial Measures" for additional information on non-GAAP financial measures. and a reconciliation to the most comparable GAAP measures.
+See "-Non-GAAP Financial Measures" for additional information on non-GAAP financial measures. and a reconciliation to the most directly comparable financial measures prepared in accordance with U.S. generally accepted accounting principles ("GAAP").